 Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
 These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.
 Aid and Attendance monies increase the pension amount, therefore people not eligible for a basic pension because their income is high, may be eligible for pension at the increased rates.

 The United States Department of Veterans Affairs has published the 2018 Aid and Attendance Rates; rates were effective 12/1/2017.
+In addition, the VA maintains a list of accredited organizations who are legally authorized to assist vets with the application process.

 When a class action lawsuit prevails, the defendant entity is ordered to pay restitution or other punitive financial damages to the class.
 The courts require that every effort is made to award to class members.
 Where it is not possible to directly distribute all monies to class members, or when there are residual funds after all payouts have been made, a cy pres distribution may be made.